Battle of the Atlantic: Anti-submarine warfare

 An escort swept its ASDIC beam in an arc from one side of its course to the other, stopping the transducer every few degrees to send out a signal.
 On detection of a submarine, the escort would close in at moderate speed and increase its speed to attack.
 The intention was to pass over the submarine, rolling depth charges from chutes at the stern, while throwers fired further charges to either side, laying a pattern of depth charges.
 To disable a submarine, a depth charge had to explode within about 20 ft.
 Since early ASDIC equipment was poor at determining depth, it was usual to vary the depth settings on part of the pattern.

 As the threat of war loomed in early 1939, Britain realised it could not rely on the London Naval Treaty, which outlawed unrestricted submarine warfare.
 The organisational infrastructure for convoys had been maintained since World War I, with a thorough and systematic upgrade in the second half of the 1930s, but not enough escorts were available for convoy escorting, and a crash programme for building Tree-class trawlers, Flower-class corvettes and Hunt-class destroyers was initiated.
-Merchant ships that were either too fast or too slow for convoys, were to be equipped with a self-defence gun against surfaced submarine attacks, thus forcing an attacking U-boat to spend its precious torpedoes.
+Merchant ships that were either too fast or too slow for convoys were to be equipped with a self-defence gun against surfaced submarine attacks, thus forcing an attacking U-boat to spend its precious torpedoes.
 This removed these ships from the protection of the cruiser rules under the prize law.

 Despite this lack of readiness, in 1939 the Royal Navy probably had as many ASDIC equipped warships in service as all the other navies of the world combined.

-Similarly the role of aircraft had been neglected; the Royal Air Force had organised a Coastal Command to support the Royal Navy, but it possessed insufficient aircraft, had no long range aircraft nor were aircraft crew trained in anti-submarine warfare.
+Similarly the role of aircraft had been neglected; the Royal Air Force had organised a Coastal Command to support the Royal Navy, but it possessed insufficient aircraft, had no long-range aircraft nor were aircraft crew trained in anti-submarine warfare.
 The only weapon against submarines was inadequate bombs.
-Finally, it was not forgotten that in World War I, mines had sunk more U-boats than any other weapon.
-Plans were drafted for mine fields in the Channel and along the east coast in defence of shipping lanes, and also offensive mine barrages on the German U-boat lanes towards the Atlantic Ocean.
+Finally, it was not forgotten that in World War I mines had sunk more U-boats than any other weapon.
+Plans were drafted for minefields in the Channel and along the east coast in defence of shipping lanes, and also offensive mine barrages on the German U-boat lanes towards the Atlantic Ocean.